 Well trained animals are now used in a wide variety of settings such as prisons, nursing homes, and hospitals.
 The most common forms of AAT use canine-assisted therapy or equine-assisted therapy.

-Therapy dogs are need to have a calm temperament and to deal well with unfamiliar people and situations.
+These animals are need to have a calm temperament and to deal well with unfamiliar people and situations.
 They provide a reassuring presence and can aid engagement with

 therapies for anxiety, post-traumatic stress disorder (PTSD), attention deficit hyperactivity disorder (ADHD), and aspects of autism spectrum disorder (ASD).